THE-ETH/THE-ETH/README.md

--This is the @THE-ETH learning repo
+-This is the @THE-ETH game repo
 <!---
 THE-ETH 2022
 --->